Market & Macro

 AI Capex Is No Longer a Background Detail

-The cash-flow statement is where the quarter really becomes a stock-analysis piece instead of a product story.
+The cash-flow statement is where the quarter really becomes a stock-analysis piece instead of a product narrative.

 Microsoft generated $80.8 billion of operating cash flow in the first six months of fiscal 2026.
 That is enormous.
 But the same statement shows additions to property and equipment of $49.3 billion, up from $30.7 billion in the comparable prior-year period.
 That is about a 60% increase.